gdmk/check_mk-iperf_jobs/README.md

  the python wrapper for iperf3 from https://iperf3-python.readthedocs.io/en/latest/ (can be installed via PIP)

  Should work with Iperf3 3.(1-6), however this mostly depends on compatibility with API wrapper above

+ Will work with Check_MK version 1.2.8 (will use PNP4Nagios generic template) to 1.5 (will use new metrics def for either PNP4Nagios or HTML5 based for CEE edition), CMC or Nagios